top of page

 Under these regulations, landlords are required to have a qualified electrician conduct an EICR inspection at least every five years or sooner if recommended.
 The electrician will issue an EICR certificate if the property passes the inspection.
 Any remedial work identified during the inspection must be carried out within 28 days or sooner, depending on the severity of the issue.

-EICR For landords
+EICR Certificate For landords

-NICEIC Landlord EICR
+NICEIC Landlord EICR Certificate

 Benefits of conducting regular Landlord EICRs